foundry-vtt-community/wiki.js/setup/hosting/truenas-scale.md

 On TrueNAS CE, enable the SSH service under System Settings -> Services.
 If you aren't using SSH keys, edit it and configure it to `Allow password authentication`.

 Using either WinSCP or scp directly, copy the ZIP file to the admin user of TrueNAS CE.
-If using scp from PowerShell this is `scp <FoundryVTT-version.zip> <admin-use>r@<IP-of-TrueNAS>:`.
+If using scp from PowerShell this is `scp <FoundryVTT-version.zip> <admin-user>@<IP-of-TrueNAS>:`.

 Using either PuTTY or ssh directly, log into your TrueNAS server.
 If using ssh from PowerShell this is `ssh <admin-user>@<IP-of-TrueNAS>`.
 Once in, `sudo unzip <FoundryVTT-version.zip> -d /mnt/<POOLNAME>/apps/foundry-app`.
 This unzips the file you copied to the server into the dataset you created, as user `root`.